DallasMorningNews/hexnet/README.md

 ```
 generate_series(xmin::integer - $1, (xmax*2)::integer + $1, $1*2) as x_series,
 ```
-That number adds extra tessellated hexagons because the length around a regular polyhedron circumscribing a sphere is longer than that of the sphere's circumference.
+That number adds extra tessellated hexagons because the length around a regular polyhedron circumscribing a sphere is longer than that along the sphere's circumference.
 Most of the extra panels are dropped in the outer query.
 ```
 xmax*1
 ```